-The point is, that, when objective evidence comes out, we tend to give more merit to the reality of a matter – thanks, science!
+The point is, that, when objective evidence comes out, regardless of what our currently held beliefs are, we tend to give more merit to the reality of a matter – thanks, science!

 This doesn’t mean that steps are now special or have more power than we thought, although our bodies are designed *precisely* to walk and to do it often and for long periods of time, every day.